How to Improve Your Contract Management Meetings

 What kind of meeting was analyzed by the Harvard Business Review researchers?
 A status meeting, of course!
 As the report revealed, status meetings in large corporations require a large number of smaller status meetings to gather status for the larger status meeting.
 Not an efficient use of time.

-By leveraging an enterprise contract management system, you can maintain an online dashboard that shows the status of contract processes across your enterprise.
+By leveraging contract management software, you can maintain an online dashboard that shows the status of contract processes across your enterprise.
 Each employee would only be able to read the status of processes for which he or she is responsible.
 The biggest advantage is that these updates are in real-time and allow people to make decisions based on the latest data.
 If your contract software is deployed as a Software-as-a-Service or using your enterprise’s firewall, then the dashboard is available to your employees from anywhere, anytime.

 - Batch Your Meetings